securego/gosec/README.md

 }
 ```

+### Dependencies

+gosec will fetch automatically the dependencies of the code which is being analyzed when go modules are turned on (e.g.` GO111MODULE=on`).
+If this is not the case,
+the dependencies need to be explicitly downloaded by running the `go get -d` command before the scan.

 ### Excluding files

 gosec will ignore tests files and any dependencies in your vendor directory.
 The scanning of these artifacts can be enabled with the following flags: